wavii/ruvii/README.md

 kick off `guard` in the background, and it will take charge of running the tests and reloading them whenever anything changes.

+Remember: This project includes _only_ features and patterns that we use on a (mostly) daily basis.
+Keep it focused!

 ### Code Coverage

 For small focused features like this, code coverage is great!
 You have two options to get at it: